zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

 * View the harvested data entities.
 * Customize the business names for the three Oracle Object Storage buckets.

+###Prerequisites
+This lab assumes that you have successfully completed all of the preceding labs in the **Contents** menu.

 ## Task 1: Log in to the Oracle Cloud Console

 1. Log in to the **Oracle Cloud Console** as the Cloud Administrator.
 You will complete all the labs in this workshop using this Cloud Administrator.